matthewhanson/doverpottery.studio/content/posts/2024-11-17--2025-classes-opened.md

 ## Join Us in the New Year

+{{< basic-image class="floatright" width="50%" src="/img/2024-fall-update/apple-harvest-day-stickers.jpg" alt="Stickers for Apple Harvest Day 2024" >}}

 With a growing community, exciting classes, and new workshops, 2025 promises to be an incredible year at Dover Pottery Studio.
 Whether you’re a seasoned potter or just starting, we can’t wait to help you on your creative journey.

-{{< figure src="/img/2024-fall-update/apple-harvest-day-stickers.jpg" alt="Stickers for Apple Harvest Day 2024" >}}

 To stay up to date on new classes and happenings, subscribe to our newsletter below.